with Breanne Deppisch

 The editor of Wired:

-The cover-up may be worse than the crime.— Nicholas Thompson (@nxthompson) March 2, 2017
+The cover-up may be worse than the crime.— nxthompson (@nxthompson) March 2, 2017

 But now we really need to learn more about the crime.